Set Your Table for a Sweet and Sticky Earthquake Shake

 Figure 7.
 This is a test house in alluvium at the end of shaking, which shows three fallen walls.

 - Take photographs for your display board, if desired.

-- Remove the prepared tray and the broken test house.
+- Remove the prepared tray and remove the broken test house from the test soil.

 - Repeat steps a-e for the three remaining soil types: gravel, alluvium, and sand.
 Be sure to record your results in your data table after each shaking test.